 What got me through?

-Realising I am in charge, I work with who I want, I decide what my process is, I command respect/value for my work.
+Realizing I am in charge, I work with who I want, I decide what my process is, I command respect/value for my work.
 I had to get through a period of self-loathing and disillusionment in order to see the light, and I also took a large break, but that gave me perspective.

 On the flip side, what’s been your biggest success so far?